Goals-of-Care Conversations: New Training to Empower Practitioners with Initiating Vital Discussions

 Goals-of-care conversations, including end-of-life discussions, improve patient and family outcomes.
 Yet, an overwhelming majority of clinicians do not report feeling comfortable “having the hospice discussion.”

-“Having difficult conversations is never easy and many clinicians do not have the training to approach these, making it a barrier to getting started,” explains VITAS Chief Medical Officer Dr. Joseph Shega.
+“Having difficult conversations is never easy, and many clinicians do not have the training to approach these, making it a barrier to getting started,” explains VITAS Chief Medical Officer Dr. Joseph Shega.
 “Also, clinicians fear ‘hurting’ patients and families with information.
 Naturally, they want to protect them even though it may inadvertently be more hurtful than helpful.”

 What Happens When Patients Do Not Know Their Options

-Without having the goals-of-care conversations, patients and families endure over-medicalized care in the last months of life.
+Without having goals-of-care conversations, patients and families endure over-medicalized care in the last months of life.
 This can include increased ED visits, hospitalizations with ICU stays, skilled care, and procedures and other diagnostic tests which reduce quality of life.
 These also increase healthcare and patient and family costs—and do not prolong life.

 “If no one talks about what is actually happening, patients end up being in and out of the hospital and skilled facilities and receiving care that is not consistent with their wishes and values,” says Dr. Shega.